WHaverals/helloqueneau/README.md

 <img src="img/ex_in_style-COLOR2.png" width="600">
-<small>Stefan Themerson's cover for the 1958 edition of Raymond Queneau's "Exercises in Style", vectorized and colorized by Wouter Haverals.</small>
+<p style="font-size: 12px;">Stefan Themerson's cover for the 1958 edition of Raymond Queneau's "Exercises in Style", vectorized and colorized by Wouter Haverals.</p>

 **Note:** This notebook is a work in progress and serves as a first viable proof of concept.
 There might be bugs! 🐞